(Urinary Diversion Surgery)

 - Arrange for a ride from the hospital and help at home.

-- Do not eat or drink the night before your surgery.
+- Not eat or drink the night before your surgery.

 Description of the Procedure